 As I really dislike ironing, I never do a wash load until the previous wash load has been ironed.
 That way it's always under control.
 Hope this helps someone.

 A friend of mine gave me this tip: Ironing your clothes for the entire work week so you're prepared for each work day with no wardrobe surprises and it saves on your electric bill.

 Instead of dampening the clothing you are ironing, try spraying your ironing board's cloth cover.
 It will spread out the moisture more evenly.
-Or, toss wrinkled clothing into a dryer with a damp towel before ironing.

 Instead of using the sprayer in your iron, try using a spray bottle.
 A spray bottle on mist offers you much more control when applying water.